acemod/ACE3/wiki/feature/winddeflection.md

 </div>

 ## 2. Usage

-ACE3 Wind Deflection can be disabled or modified via a module in the 2D editor.
+ACE3 Wind Deflection can be disabled or modified via a module or server settings.

 ## 3. Dependencies

 `ace_weather`